-Watson Martin is committed to maintaining high standards in all aspects of the delivery and administration of CIPD qualification programmes and Apprenticeships, assured by a rigorous quality assurance process that ensures learners make good process, achieve well and have a positive experience.
+Watson Martin is committed to maintaining high standards in all aspects of the delivery and administration of apprenticeship and CIPD qualification programmes, assured by a rigorous quality assurance process that ensures learners make good process, achieve well and have a positive experience.

 Where an issue cannot be resolved informally it should be dealt with under the formal procedure set out below.
 The procedures have been written as guidelines and retain some degree of flexibility.
 The specific circumstances of each case will be considered to determine the correct course of action to be taken.
 Appeals against assessment decisions should be made by following the Appeals Procedure.

 - The complainant should inform the PR Adviser of any complaint within ten working days of the incident, by emailing Lyndsey.email@example.com.
 The complaint should be in writing as a formal letter/email of complaint.